anujver2-gh/anuj-shared-repo/MSSP/MSSP.md

 LIMIT 0,
 4999
 ```
-For MSP org , mspOrgId column is missing
+For mspOrgId  , mspOrgId column is missing

 3. /Categories-by-timerange
    Passing a list of orgs and querying the dns table in stage
    using where clause

 ```sql
 SELECT toInt64(hourhumanreadable) AS hourtimestamp, \